 Note: As an Amazon Associate I may earn a small commission from qualifying purchases.
 You pay no additional fees by accessing the links provided.
 These funds help defray the costs of maintaining this website.
 Thank you for your support.

 Many people are prescribed Ozempic (and related medications) for type 2 diabetes mellitus and weight loss.
 There are reports of increased risk of diabetes-related retina complications after starting Ozempic.
 Complications include loss of vision (usually, not permanent when treated), vitreous hemorrhage, macular edema, and the need for laser treatment or injection treatment for diabetic retinopathy.
+There is also an association of Ozempic and ischemic optic neuropathy.

-How does Ozempic cause retina problems?
+How does Ozempic cause eye problems?

 It appears that Ozempic does not directly cause damage to the eyes.
 Rather, Ozempic may cause rapid lowering of blood sugar (especially, when used with other medications for diabetes).
 It is well-known that any treatment that rapidly lowers blood sugar may initially cause a worsening of diabetic retinopathy.
 It is as though the retina becomes adjusted to higher-than-normal blood sugars in diabetes.
 And then, when blood sugars drop, the retina becomes “starved.”
 The effect wears off as the retina becomes used to the lower blood sugar levels.
 Furthermore, in the long-run, the retina will be healthier with improved blood sugar control.